 Open to all students in the College.
 Attendance at all rehearsals and participation in all public performances is required.
 Repeatable for a total of 2 credit hours towards degree/certificate requirements.

 MUS112.
 Jazz/Rock Ensemble (1).

 Study and performance of a wide range of jazz, rock, and popular music.
 Audition required.
-Three lab.
+Repeatable for a total of 4 credit hours towards degree/certificate requirements.

 MUS113.
-Big Band (1).
+Big Band I (1).